Quit Smoking!

 • Some people find that ‘alternative medicine’ can be helpful – if it appeals to you then why not try acupuncture or hypnotherapy.
 Your local GP surgery should be able to point you in the right direction.

-• If you do find yourself smoking again then don’t despair and don’t stop trying.
+• Finally, If you do find yourself smoking again then don’t despair and don’t stop trying.
 Not everyone gives up first time around.

 Sources of Support